 Prior to joining CHC, Joy was a Field and Outreach Fellow at Population Connection (formerly ZPG) for six months where she worked with organizers across the country to raise awareness about reproductive health and rights issues.
 Joy graduated Phi Beta Kappa from the College of William and Mary in 2004 with a degree in Sociology and a minor in French.
 She spent her year after graduation teaching English to elementary school children in France and working on an organic farm in the Pyrenees.

 Jonathan Wogman joined the Congressional Hunger Center in February 2008.
-He is the Program Coordinator for the Bill Emerson National Hunger Fellowship Program and he is responsible for logistical support, recruitment coordination, database management and file maintenance.
+He is the Fellowship Advisor for the Bill Emerson National Hunger Fellowship Program and he is responsible for logistical support, recruitment coordination, database management and file maintenance.

 Jonathan is from Manchester, Connecticut and has had a history of working with non-profit and volunteer organizations.
 While growing up he volunteered to work with MANA (Manchester Area Network on AIDS) and the MACC (Manchester Area Conference of Churches) Food Pantry and Shelter.
 During college, he was also a member of Alphi Phi Omega (National Service Fraternity) the Phoenix Project (mentoring program for middle-school students) and Susquehanna Computer Consultants (volunteer IT help group).

 Jonathan graduated from Susquehanna University in 2007 with a B.A. in political science.
 He also has a double-minor in international studies (with a focus in European studies) and film.

 We are excited to announce the 21st… Read more Class of Bill Emerson National Hunger Fellows!
 These hunger-fighters and social justice

 CHC welcomed the 20th class of Emerson Hunger Fellows to Washington D.C. for their policy training in February.
 These … Read more